 The State of Low Code Test Automation

 In a poll conducted by Gartner, 88% of leaders say their quality assurance practices are ineffective.
 Bridging the gap, adopters of low-code/no-code test automation solutions have witnessed a 3X-7X reduction in development & deployment time, a 3X-5X reduction in development costs, and a 30%-35% increase in ROI.

 Low-code test automation has come a long way in the past few years, with many platforms now offering advanced features and capabilities.
 These platforms enable quality teams to quickly build and execute automated tests with minimal coding, helping improve the speed and accuracy of software testing.

 One of the major advantages of low-code test automation is its ease of use.
 These platforms provide a user-friendly interface that allows even non-technical team members to create and execute tests.
 This means that teams can automate their testing processes without relying on dedicated automation engineers, freeing up valuable resources and reducing the time and cost associated with testing.

 Low-code test automation also provides greater flexibility in testing scenarios, with teams able to create and execute tests across a range of devices, browsers, and operating systems.
 This makes it easier to identify and resolve issues before they impact end-users, ultimately improving the overall quality of the software.

 Trends in Low Code Test Automation

 As the low-code test automation landscape continues to evolve, several emerging trends are worth paying attention to.
-Here are some of the most significant trends to keep an eye on in 2023:
+Here are some of the most significant trends to keep an eye on:

 AI and Machine Learning